 Seasonal allergies often cause sneezing and can lead to itchy or watery eyes, which are not typical symptoms of COVID‑19.
 "If your child has experienced allergies during a specific time of year in the past and their current symptoms are similar to what they've experienced before – then it may be from allergies again," says Dr. Chambliss.
 "Proactively treating your child's allergy symptoms may help clear up some confusion, but if your child hasn't had allergies before or if their symptoms seem different, it's best to get your pediatrician's advice."

-According to the Centers for Disease Control and Prevention (CDC), the following symptoms are more likely to be associated with COVID-19 – and not allergy-related:
+In general, the following symptoms are more likely to be associated with COVID‑19 – and not allergy-related:

 - Muscle or body aches